mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

   1. Client opens HTTP connection to the server to get more data
   2. No data available, server has to keep connection open and wait for data to send
-  3. Because server can't process any other requests, everything else is blocked
+  3. Because server can't process any other requests, everything is blocked

 In pseudo-code it'll look like this: